Georgia Tech Football Star Brandon Adams Dies Suddenly At 21

-Georgia Tech recently announced that one of it’s star football players has died, according to TMZ.
+Georgia Tech recently announced that one of its star football players has died, according to TMZ.
 Currently, the college has not released the cause of death or hinted at the reasons why Adams passed away at such a young age.
-On March 24, the Georgia Tech Sports Department told the public the shocking and depressing news that 21-year-old Brandon Adams, one the college’s top performing football players and a stand-out defensive linesman, had passed away.
-Georgia Tech then sent its condole scenes to friends and family of Adams.
+On March 24, the Georgia Tech Sports Department told the public the shocking and depressing news that 21-year-old Brandon Adams, one of the college’s top performing football players and a stand-out defensive linesman, had passed away.
+Georgia Tech then sent its condolences to the friends and family of Adams.

-Adams played for Georgia Tech from 2016 until 2018, and made appearances in 33 games for the college.
+Adams played for Georgia Tech from 2016 until 2018 and made appearances in 33 games for the college.
 A senior majoring in business administration, Adams was having a fantastic year as a defensive lineman compared to the previous season, having improved his stats vastly.
-At the time of his death, Adams had 41 tackles and 2 forced fumbles over the previous 13 games he played in.
+At the time of his death, Adams had 41 tackles and two forced fumbles on the previous 13 games he played in.
 Both students and players that knew Adams called him a “gentle giant,” and he was respected both on the field and in the classroom.
-When his death was announced by Georgia Tech, many tributes were posted on Sunday, according to the Tennessean.
+When his death was announced by Georgia Tech, many tributes were posted on Sunday, according to The Tennessean.

-While details of Adams’ death are currently unknown, the 6’2″, 325 pound defensive lineman passed away while he was on Georgia Tech’s campus.
-Adams was preparing for the next football season, and frequently participating in off-season workouts so that he would be ready for spring practices.
-Georgia Tech tweeted out the news of Adam’s death, and also gave out a link where students and officials could post about Adams.
+While details of Adams’ death are currently unknown, the 6’2″, 325-pound defensive lineman passed away while he was on Georgia Tech’s campus.
+Adams was preparing for the next football season and frequently participating in off-season workouts so that he would be ready for spring practices.
+Georgia Tech tweeted out the news of Adams’ death and also gave out a link where students and officials could post about Adams.
 A few university officials have already shared their memories, including President G.P.
 “Bud” Paterson and the head coach of the football team, Geoff Collins.

 Georgia Tech Football Star Brandon Adams Dies Suddenly at 21 Brandon Adams — one of Georgia Tech's rising football stars — has died suddenly, according to his own football team.
 Georgia Tech's Sports Department announce… https://t.co/EV09a6NgED #beauty #cosmetics #lifestyle pic.twitter.com/D6k1iFGSyG